zieren/eltern-emailer/README.md

 Eltern-Emailer can receive emails from you and forward them to teachers via the website.
 This requires a dedicated email account accessible via IMAP (see [`imap`](#imap) above).
 The provider needs to support [subaddressing](https://en.wikipedia.org/wiki/Email_address#Subaddressing), i.e. `username+tag@example.com`.
 GMail is known to work.

+The message size limit enforced by the website does not apply here.
+If your email is longer than 512 characters (I'm not sure if all schools use the same limit; currently this value is hardcoded), it is split up.

 #### Protection Against Abuse

 There is no authentication of the email sender.
 A malicious actor could "inject" an email that the application then forwards to a teacher under your name.
 To make this unlikely, you should choose an email address that is hard to guess, e.g. `qmqztwrp3g2em78qatms@example.com`, and never publish it.
 In the config file, specify this address under `options.incomingEmailAddressForForwarding`.
 Note that it may be included in the headers of emails sent to you from Eltern-Emailer, so forwarding such messages with headers would reveal it to the recipient.